ousiax/redmine_book/README.md

 # Redmine book
-A script writed with python to commit time entry on Redmine.
+A script wrote with python to commit time entry on Redmine.

 **Run with terminal**